PHP-DI/PHP-DI/doc/environments.md

 # Injections depending on the environment

-You may want to inject different parameters according to the environment, for example:
+You may want to inject different parameters or objects according to the environment, for example:

 ```php
 <?php